Crustaceanus/Vencra/README.md

 I am using the image below as a model, but its subject to change as I add more description...

 ![3203875](https://github.com/user-attachments/assets/62cba663-277a-4d8b-910c-21aa2266122b)

-A core part of Vencra society is their life expectancy and (idk what to call it)...

-Each one lives only 10 years, and their life is rigidly defined into life stages, the first one...

-- <insert name here> takes up 6 years of their life, during this they do almost all their growing (although they don't stop until a couple months before they die).
-They also are sent to schools, of which they will participate very very little.
-During these first 6 years, they don't have very many original thoughts, but have an excellent memory, so during this time, they will obsorbe knowledge like a spung, but don't a whole lot without being told besides basic functions for life (typical crab stuff)...
-They make up the civilian class along with the <insert name>

-- The second one <insert name here> takes up 1 year of their life, and is when they become hyper active, almost none stop ideas and actions (I'm thinking a form of adrenaline or chemical in them causes this, slowing pumping through them)...
-They make up much of the Active class (note, I need a better name, its almost akin to a military class, like a military service)

-- After the 1 year cycle, during their <insert name here> they go into (for lack of a better word) retirement, for these remaining 3 years up until they die, they lose almost all interest in their previous passions, and lose a lot of their previous motivation.
-They still retain their knowledge of how to do things, but will quickly get mentally exhausted from too much change...
-To be honest, they become so casual and laid back about everything, that you could probably keep one of these guys as a pet as long as told him it was a "intergalactic ambassador" position....
-They make up the civilian class along with the <insert name>

-Another important society thing to understand is that, these crabs do not think like humans do.

-- They are very smart at straightforward things, where their is a clear goal or a clear problem, but on the other hand, they are very bad at vague things, for example, art, since art doesn't have a real way to tell weather it is good or not, they get very lost and can't seem to wrap their mind around it...

-- This lack of general missing part of their brain (I need to rephrase this), causes issues when interacting with members outside of their species who do have this, that is to say, its not straightforward as with others, who just grasp it..

-- Interacting with the <insert name for the crabs at 7 year mark here> will often come off as overly friendly with how active they are..
-And interacting with the <insert name for crabs in retirement here> comes off as rude because of how little they interject into the conversation..

-- Also as a note, they are extremely not xenophobic, and the same process that makes them work well together without fighting, also extends to others...
-This is good and bad, because on one hand, it makes them very agreeable, but on the other hand, since they by default very trusting of each other, sometimes they are trusting to a fault with others...

-They are big art and music enjoyers, they do have taste, but as mentioned, they are very bad at creating it themselves, now, they do have some art and music themselves, but not much...
-Here is a way to explain it, when a human makes art, they take inspiration for many different things and combine them, but the Vencra have a hard time doing this, and tend to take inspiration very directly, like a copy...

-This means they are fascinated by other species's music, art and culture...

 -- Language --